What You'll Learn

 For severe eating disorders, in-patient treatment may be necessary.
 Since programs can be very costly, there are also organizations that offer support (see the Full Article below for more information).

 The first step to helping someone with an eating disorder is to recognize that it’s a mental health problem, and not just foolish dieting.
 It can also have serious medical consequences.

 Eating disorders can have a severe impact on physical health, with effects ranging from tooth decay to fatal heart attacks.
 ED sufferers are significantly more likely to attempt or commit suicide and many also engage in other self-harming behaviors such as cutting and struggle with isolation, depression, and anxiety.

 “People need to understand the reality of having an eating disorder,” urges a 24-year-old woman who is now in recovery.
 “This is not vanity.
 I was sick and my sickness could truly, honestly have killed me, but people still thought I could turn it off.
 They thought I was just doing it because I wanted to look better.”

-Dr. Allison Baker, a child and adolescent psychiatrist, notes that this is not an uncommon misperception.
+Allison Baker, MD, a child and adolescent psychiatrist, notes that this is not an uncommon misperception.
 “If we could move past the idea that these are willful decisions that are made rationally rather than real illnesses that need treatment and our understanding and support, we would be in such a better place.”

 Talk about it